Tahm24/MovieDB/README.md

 1. ## File setup
-Load file into an environment like vs code that has a built in terminal Install all npm dependencies in the root of the file.
+Load file into an environment like vs code that has a built in terminal.
+Install all npm dependencies in the root of the file.
 Command for terminal: "npm install all".
 Json package should know all the dependencies.

 2. ##SQL setup (Assuming you have Mysql setup)